AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 >
 >It is not possible to disable system updates when using the new commenting experience.
 >The information in this section refers only to functionality available in the legacy Updates section. <!--remove this section when we remove legacy from the system->
->For more information about system updates in the Beta version, see [Updates section overview](../updating-work-items-and-viewing-updates/updates-tab-overview.md).
+>For more information about system updates in the new commenting experience, see [Updates section overview](../updating-work-items-and-viewing-updates/updates-tab-overview.md).

 The Updates section for a Workfront object displays two types of information: